cea-hpc/modules/doc/source/design/variants.rst

 - raise error if variant ``name``:

     - has been specified but passed value is incorrect
-    - is single-valued but multiple values are passed
     - is wrongly declared in modulefile

 - then variable ``$ModuleVariant(name)`` could be used to adapt modulefile evaluation